 Because of their limited tax bases, rural law enforcement agencies have historically been unable to afford computer hardware, software and their related support functions.
 The purpose of this project is to enhance the crime fighting capabilities of law enforcement agencies by providing them with mobile access to law enforcement software and database applications.

 Agencies with the fewest resources, both financial and staffing, naturally have the greatest needs.
 It is not uncommon for law enforcement agencies to have only one or two officers on duty.
 When staffing is so limited, time and efficiency become increasingly valuable.
 Officers at many agencies must leave an area that is being patrolled or in which a crime is being investigated in order to return to the office to enter write reports, or to research information via the Internet.
 Doing so takes officers off of the streets where they are needed most.
-Many of the tasks performed in the office, such as querying databases like LEAP, the agency’s records management system, state driver’s license, motor vehicle records and warrant databases are largely administrative.
+Many of the tasks performed in the office, such as querying local, state and national databases, agencies' records management systems, state driver’s license, motor vehicle records and warrant databases are largely administrative.
 These are functions that could be undertaken from the vehicle.